-While this list is nowhere near complete and total, it will certainly give you an idea of some of the more famous individuals throughout history that have fallen in love with it:
+While this list is nowhere near complete, it will certainly give you an idea of some of the most famous celebrities throughout history that have fallen in love with feet:

-- Singers - Britney Spears, Marilyn Manson, Elvis Presley himself
+- Singers (Britney Spears, Marilyn Manson, or Elvis Presley)

-- Writers - James Joyce, Johann Wolfgang von Goethe, Francis Scott Fitzgerald
+- Writers (James Joyce, Johann Wolfgang von Goethe, or Francis Scott Fitzgerald)

 Even if you’re not 100% on board with this train, you might find that your partner wouldn’t mind a little bit more attention that might help spice up your bedroom activities more than you could even imagine right now.